tempse/TiddlyWiki-templates/README.md

 This template adds a bunch of useful features on top of the default `empty.html` file.

 ### Extra features:
-- **Additional side bar tools** already activated per default: "home", "close all", "fold all tiddlers", "unfold all tiddlers"
+- **Additional side bar tools** are already activated per default: "home", "close all", "fold all tiddlers", "unfold all tiddlers"
-- **Added *Contents* section** in the side bar that will use *tags* to automatically keep track of the content structure of new Tiddlers
+- **"Contents" section** in the side bar that will use *tags* to automatically keep track of the content structure of new Tiddlers
+- Support for pretty display of tags within Tiddlers